ssleyman/amazon-rekognition-social-media/README.md

 ## Exploring Results
 1. Navigate to the Lambda page in the AWS Management console.
 Ensure you are in the Oregon Region.
 Choose the function created by the stack which will likely include 'ImageModeratorFunction' in the name.
 Here you can view the function that evaluates your Slack images.
 1. To check out the function output, choose 'Monitoring' then 'View logs in CloudWatch' and choose latest Log Stream.
 1. Return to the function page and scroll down to 'Environment Variables'.
 Note that the minimum confidence level for the Image Moderator has been defined as an Environment Variable with a default value of 80%.
 This can be edited in the SAM template (following best practices for change management), or for testing purposes you can adjust it here.
 Highlight the value, change it, and Click 'Save' to Save the function.
-Now upload various images to see how confidence value affects their removal.
+Now upload various images to see how confidence level affects their removal.

 ![screenshot for variables](images/environmentvariables.png)